SiliconLabs/wiseconnect/examples/snippets/wlan/three_ssl_concurrent_client_sockets/readme.md

 ## Purpose/Scope

-This application demonstrates how SiWx91x will connect to three different SSL servers with three different set of SSL certificates and loading certificates into the FLASH.
+This application demonstrates how the SiWx91x will connect to three different SSL servers with three different sets of SSL certificates and load certificates into the FLASH.

 ## Prerequisites/Set up Requirements